MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ### Is Windows Hello for Business supported on HoloLens (1st Gen)?

 Windows Hello for Business (which supports using a PIN to sign in) is supported for HoloLens (1st Gen).
-To allow Windows Hello for Business PIN sign-in on HoloLens:
+To allow Windows Hello for Business PIN sign in on HoloLens:

 1. The HoloLens device must be [managed by MDM](hololens-enroll-mdm.md).
 1. You must enable Windows Hello for Business for the device. ([See instructions for Microsoft Intune.](/intune/windows-hello))